 Below is a simple and clear way to understand the tolerance meter.

 - Meter has two levels.

-- High: This level means that you have high tolerance for your partner.
-You are able to think and process during conflict.
+- High: This level means that you have the high tolerance for your partner.
+You are able to think and process the conflict.
 You are able to hold back hurt statements and practice empathy or understanding.

 The goal of the tolerance meter is to create a system for evaluation.
 A system in which you and your partner are able to identify what is causing the low tolerance or the high tolerance.

 - Avoiding arguments due to feeling anxiety with confrontation.

 - Including each other in favorite activities.